ClouDesire/docusaurus/docs/onboarding.md

 * _SKU_: your product ID.
 You cannot change it once the product has been created.
 * _Type_: this field will be different according to your previous choice.
-If you chose "_Deployed Product_" the field will be "Managed" and you will have to upload Docker image in the following field.
+If you chose "_Docker Product_" the field will be "Managed" and you will have to upload Docker image in the following field.
 If you chose "Syndicated Product" you will need to enter the syndication endpoint in the following field.